openid/connect/openid-4-vc-security-and-trust-1_0.md

 > **Security Requirement W-10:** The Wallet must implement the key management securely such that only the legitimate Holder can use a credential.

-(E.g., by using a secure enclave or similar technology.)
+This can be achieved, for example by using a secure enclave or similar technology.

 ### Ensuring Secure Storage of Credentials